LorenzoBettini/edelta/README.md

 ### Maven artifacts

-Since version 0.7.1, Maven artifacts for Edelta (mainly the compiler and the libraries) are avaialable on Maven Central (the groupId is `io.github.lorenzobettini.edelta`), and can be used, for instance, together with the `xtext-maven-plugin`, to compile `.edelta` files into Java files during a Maven build, both a Maven/Tycho build and a pure Maven build.
+Since version 0.7.1, Maven artifacts for Edelta (mainly the compiler and the libraries) are available on Maven Central (the groupId is `io.github.lorenzobettini.edelta`), and can be used, for instance, together with the `xtext-maven-plugin`, to compile `.edelta` files into Java files during a Maven build, both a Maven/Tycho build and a pure Maven build.
 An example of a pure Maven project using this mechanism can be found here: https://github.com/LorenzoBettini/edelta/tree/master/edelta.parent/edelta.maven.example.

 ### Contributors

-Lorenzo Bettini
+- Lorenzo Bettini
-Ludovico Iovino
+- Ludovico Iovino
-Davide Di Ruscio
-Alfonso Pierantonio
-Amleto Di Salle